aimeos/aimeos-docs/src/config/mshop/subscription-manager.md

 * Default:
  SELECT COUNT(*) AS "count"
  FROM (
- 	SELECT mord."id"
+ 	SELECT msub."id"
- 	FROM "mshop_subscription" mord
+ 	FROM "mshop_subscription" msub
+ 	JOIN "mshop_order" mord ON msub."orderid" = mord."id"
  	:joins
  	WHERE :cond
- 	GROUP BY mord."id"
+ 	GROUP BY msub."id"
- 	ORDER BY mord."id"
+ 	ORDER BY msub."id"
  	OFFSET 0 ROWS FETCH NEXT 10000 ROWS ONLY
  ) AS list